-APNewsBreak: Duo to push opioid settlement toward hospitals
+Duo to push opioid settlement toward hospitals

 The duo’s plan is the latest move in a tug-of-war over what to do with the potential billions that could flow from a national opioid settlement with drugmakers and distributors, if one is reached.
 Some individual settlements with counties and states have already been reached and larger pharmaceutical companies could yet cut deals as the clock ticks toward the first trial, which is set for October.

-Local governments are asking the Cleveland-based federal judge who is overseeing the majority of more than 2,000 lawsuits over the toll of opioids to let them distribute money among themselves.
+Local governments are asking the Cleveland-based federal judge who is overseeing the majority of more than 2,000 lawsuits over the toll of opioids to let them distribute the money among themselves.
 They say being able to negotiate as a group on behalf of all or most local governments would make it possible to reach a deal with the industry.
 They argue the crisis has hit local governments especially hard as they’ve needed to spend more on police, jails and other programs.

 Most state attorneys general oppose that plan, saying the states would be in the best position to dole out money to local governments and to create larger scale prevention and treatment programs.